widelands/widelands/README-compiling.txt

  - if there were no problems, you're done. start developing and commit your changes

-compiling widelands using msvc 6
+Compiling Widelands using msvc 6
 --------------------------------

 - you will need the sdl headers and lib to compile (and dll to execute); sdl is not included in msvc. sdl can be found at www.libsdl.org